A list of frequently asked questions about the Frist.

 - Will I enjoy the Frist Art Museum if I don’t know anything about art?

-- May children come to the Frist Art Museum?
+- Will children enjoy a visit to the Frist?
 Will they have fun?

 - What is the etiquette at the museum?
 What can I take or NOT take into the galleries?